The Cornucopia Institute’s yogurt scorecard now focuses exclusively on organic brands, the safest way to avoid toxic pesticides like chlorpyrifos.

 Organic yogurts that received the highest score were sourced from milk that received the highest rating on our Organic Dairy Scorecard.
 After all, the most important component of any yogurt is the milk from which it is made.

-“Your food choices matter,” says Marie Burcham, Cornucopia’s director of domestic policy.
+“Your food choices matter,” says Kestrel Burcham, Cornucopia’s director of domestic policy.
 “If you have the access, buying from our top-rated brands serves as an investment in our collective health, decentralized food production, and the future of the planet while safeguarding the livelihoods of ethical, organic dairies.”

 This new tool demystifies a crowded market full of overly processed products.
 In addition to the quality of the milk used, other factors influencing an organic yogurt item’s score include the brand’s commitment to organics; the use of coloring agents, flavors, preservatives, synthetic nutrients, and pectin or conventional thickeners; and transparency around the type of sweetener used.
 (Read the full details of our scoring criteria.)